 Great idea.
 We added:

 In this manuscript, we report a steepening of the particle size distribution in the upper ODZ, which supports Weber and Bianchi’s first model that microbial remineralization of all particles slows, while disaggregation continues in the ODZ.
-These disaggregation like processes did indeed appear to co-occur with acoustic measurements of migratory zooplankton.
+These disaggregation-like processes did indeed appear to co-occur with acoustic measurements of migratory zooplankton.

 Line 160: General methods comment: The collection methods for the acoustics data used to determine zooplankton migration are not described in this section.
 I'm not familiar with these methods, but it might be helpful to add a brief description of how these data are collected and treated.

-We added a section called “Acuostic measurments” which does this.
+We added a section called “Acoustic measurments” which does this.

 Line 299: Couldn't chemoautotrophy be a "biological basis" for negative remineralization?